 Another intriguing area of the Castle requires us to head down into the kitchens.
 The Historic Scotland staff have done a wonderful job at recreating the ‘Great Kitchens’ built by James IV.
 The displays provide a better understanding of the elaborate setup required for a royal household in the 16th century.

 As I walked through on my most recent visit, many of my senses were engaged- there was audio to recreate the sounds of a kitchen and I could practically smell the fresh bread baking and feel the warmth from the fireplaces and bubbling pots located throughout the kitchens.
 Perhaps it is time to head outside for some fresh air, and to further explore the grounds.

 Another favourite location of mine at Stirling Castle is the Queen Anne Garden.
 Located in the area in front of the southern curtain, it is truly a lovely outdoor space.
 While it is beautiful year-round, in my opinion, it is easiest to fully appreciate its splendour during the warmer seasons when everything is in full bloom.
 Therefore, the pictures of the Garden below were not from February’s visit, but previous ones.

 Well, I hope you have enjoyed our wee virtual journey to Stirling Castle.
-There is so much more to the Castle, but our aim for this post was to provide some highlights and a brief glimpse into the Castle.
-As of the writing of this article, Stirling Castle (and all Historic Scotland sites) are currently closed due to the COVID-19 pandemic.
-However, if you are interested in visiting in the future, once travel resumes and historic sites open again, please be sure to check the Castle’s website for more information.
+There is so much more to the Castle, but our aim for this post was to provide some highlights and a brief glimpse into it.
+If you are interested in visiting, please be sure to check the Stirling Castle website for more information.

 Until next time- Explore & Discover!